M3tering/Solaxy/README.md

 The price of tokens in a linear bonding curve is calculated as follows:
 $$f(x) = mx + c$$

 Here, the slope (`m`) represents the rate at which the price changes concerning the supply.
-In Solaxy's case, the slope is set to 25 bps (`0.0025`), determining the curve's steepness.
+In Solaxy's case, the slope is set to `0.000025`, determining the curve's steepness.
 Visit the [gitbook docs](https://m3tering.whynotswitch.com/token-economics/mint-and-distribution) to learn more.

 ![Example Linear Bonding Curve](https://4273338628-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FlwEv5vD8Hcwor1O24YXn%2Fuploads%2FznFLXSpiB1QKyCcGpR3m%2Fimage.png?alt=media&token=e305dc82-346f-445d-9afb-4cfe2b10f209)